Gisto/Gisto/README.md

 ## on branch `main`:

-- run `pnpm version major|minor|patch` - this will also create tag and generate changelog with commit
+- run `pnpm release:major|minor|patch` - this will also create tag and generate changelog with commit
-- run `git push origin head`
+> This will also push the changes and tag(s) to the remote repository

 ## on branch `release`: